Tsuda Umeko: Second stay in the United States

+Tsuda returned to the United States and enrolled at Bryn Mawr in 1889, where she majored in biology.
+Her academic advisor was embryologist and head of the Biology Department Thomas Hunt Morgan.
+After 18 months at Bryn Mawr she spent six months studying education at Oswego Normal School in New York, and then applied for another year's leave from the Peeresses' School, on the condition that she study women's education in the United States.

+During her time at Bryn Mawr, she befriended the classicist and expert on ancient Greek civilization, Edith Hamilton, who later visited her in Tokyo in 1916.
+With T.H.
+Morgan she undertook a research project on the embryology of the common frog (Rana temporaria) egg; Tsuda's portion of the work took place over the winter of 1891–92, and was written up in 1892.
+Her join paper with Morgan was published in 1894 in the Quarterly Journal of Microscopical Science.
+This is considered the first scientific paper written in English by a Japanese woman.

-Tsuda returned to the United States and attended Bryn Mawr College in Philadelphia from 1889 to 1892, where she majored in biology and education.
-She also studied at St Hilda's College, Oxford.
-During her second stay in the United States, Tsuda decided that other Japanese women should have the opportunity to study overseas as well.
+During her second stay in the USA, Tsuda decided that other Japanese women should have the opportunity to study overseas as well.
 She made numerous public speeches about Japanese women's education and raised $8,000 in funds to establish a scholarship for Japanese women.

 Establishment of Tsuda College

-After returning to Japan, Tsuda Ume once again taught at Peeresses' School, as well as at Tokyo Women's Normal School, her salary was 800 yen and her post was the highest available to women of her era.
+After returning to Japan in 1892, Tsuda Ume once again taught at Peeresses' School, as well as at Tokyo Women's Normal School.
+Her salary was 800 yen and her post was the highest available to women of her era.
 She published several dissertations and made speeches about improving the status of women.
 The 1899 Girl's Higher Education Law, required each prefecture to establish at least one public middle school for girls.
 However, these schools were not able to provide girls with the same quality of education as that of the boys' schools.
 In 1900, with the help of her friends Princess Ōyama Sutematsu and Alice Bacon, she founded the Joshi Eigaku Juku (女子英学塾, Women's Institute for English Studies) located in Kōjimachi, Tokyo to provide equal opportunity for a liberal arts education for all women regardless of parentage.
 She later changed her name to Tsuda Umeko in 1902.
 The school faced a chronic funding shortfall, and Tsuda spent much time fundraising in order to support the school.
 Due to her enthusiastic efforts, the school gained official recognition in 1903.

 In 1905, Tsuda became the first president of the Japanese branch of the Tokyo YWCA.